MrGiovanni/TextoMorph/README.md

 ```
 ### 💡 How to Train Your Own Model

 Due to licensing constraints, we are unable to provide the training CT datasets.
-However, to assist in training your own model, we have made the **descriptive words** used during training available in the following folders:
+However, to assist in training your own model, we have made the **descriptive words** used during training available in the following files:

 - [📁 liver](https://github.com/MrGiovanni/TextoMorph/tree/main/Diffusion/cross_eval/liver/real_tumor.txt)
 - [📁 pancreas](https://github.com/MrGiovanni/TextoMorph/tree/main/Diffusion/cross_eval/pancreas/real_tumor.txt)